ActiveLogin/ActiveLogin.Authentication/README.md

 _Integrating your systems with market leading authentication services._

-Active Login is an Open Source project built on .NET Core that makes it easy to integrate with leading Swedish authentication services like [BankID](https://www.bankid.com/).
+Active Login is an Open Source project built on .NET that makes it easy to integrate with leading Swedish authentication services like [BankID](https://www.bankid.com/).

 It also provide examples of how to use it with the popular OpenID Connect & OAuth 2.0 Framework [Duende.IdentityServer](https://duendesoftware.com/products/identityserver) and provides a template for hosting the solution in Microsoft Azure.